neurodebian/neurodebian/sandbox/survey.rst

    </td></tr><tr class="oddrow"><td class="task">

-I can take my complete analysis environment with me and run in on different machines.
+I can take my complete analysis environment with me and run it on different machines.

 .. raw:: html